River Rock Tile

 Now that River Rock Tile was one of those jobs that’s got you thinking “what have I gotten myself into”.
 However, Acorn M/R got it done with no problem.

-Firstly, all of the black rock had to be removed.
+Firstly, all of the black rock needed to be removed.
 We brought out the Electric Chisel Hammer and went to town.
-Meanwhile, it discovered that the concrete underneath never cured properly.
+Meanwhile, we discovered that the concrete underneath never cured properly.
 The concrete should have been solid, not soft like sand.
 Therefore, all of the material was removed.
-We achieved a seamless finish with new Ardex SD-P Fast-Setting Patch.
+We achieved a seamless finish with the new Ardex SD-P Fast-Setting Patch.

-Now that the shower pan is done, it’s time to lay some tile.
+Now that the shower pan is complete, it’s time to lay some tile.
 Later, I realized the river rock doesn’t seem to be holding well in my mortar.
 Thinking for a bit I decide to stop and let it sit overnight.
 I come back the next day and three rocks come off with ease.
-After that, I can’t help but think ” what have a gotten myself into”.
+I can’t help but think ” what have a gotten myself into”.
 So my colleague and I ponder for a while on what would be the best approach from here.
-I decide to tear it all out and start over explaining to my customer the situation.
+I decide to tear it all out and start over-explaining to my customer the situation.

-The job came out beautifully but most important, the customer was happy.
-At the owner’s request I went ahead and installed the River Rock around her tub.
+The job came out beautifully but most importantly, the customer was happy.
+At the owner’s request, I went ahead and installed the River Rock around her tub.
 It flowed beautifully with the shower.
 In conclusion, the bathroom is complete and another happy customer brought to you by Acorn M/R.